aboutcircles/circles-contracts-v2/docs/docs/architecture.md

 ### Groups, Policies and Treasury

-The Circles ecosystem includes a sophisticated system for managing group currencies, which involves several interconnected components:
+Circles allows the definition of group currencies, which involves several interconnected components:

 #### Groups